 On the same note, organizations have to persistently perfect the collection of data from their customers.
-The collection of millions of customers’ data assisted the companies such as Amazon and Facebook to learn the best way selling commodities online.
+The collection of millions of customers’ data assisted the companies such as Amazon and Facebook to learn the best way to sell commodities online.
 This allows companies to create a customer-acquisition strategy where marketing activities would be created and designed in a manner that would be most effective in reaching the target audience.

 Even more fundamental is the importance of predictive intelligence, which assists business entities and governments to track the locations of particular groups of people and interpret the collected data.
-This would also allow for the analysis of patterns regarding the movement of consumers around cities, thereby informing the establishment or creation of facilities such as supermarkets, malls and recreation centers.
+This would also allow for the analysis of patterns regarding the movement of consumers around cities, thereby informing the establishment or creation of facilities such as supermarkets, malls, and recreation centers.
 This data would include information such as the shopping trends of individuals, incomes, demographics, education levels, as well as population levels in a particular region, an element that enhances the precision of marketing.
-The basic implication is that organizations would have the capacity to customize their marketing to the distinctive customers’ needs, likes and preferences.
+The basic implication is that organizations would have the capacity to customize their marketing to the distinctive customers’ needs, likes, and preferences.

 Perhaps one of the areas that particularly need accurate and timely data is healthcare.
 Research published by the Harvard Medical School underlined the importance of data in reducing the potential for medical errors.
-Scholars noted that the combination of pathologists discoveries with the scans pertaining to machine learning systems enhanced the accuracy of health the decisions in healthcare to 99.5%.
+Scholars noted that the combination of pathologists’ discoveries with the scans about machine learning systems enhanced the accuracy of health decisions in healthcare to 99.5%.
 This means that the mistakes have been reduced to just 5 per a thousand, with statistics indicating that this accounts for approximately 56,000 fewer misread breast scans every year within the United States alone.
 Of particular note is the fact that this required immense amounts of data from which the machine learning models are trained to enhance the accuracy of their decisions and precision.